University of Minnesota Appendix

 • Should a reduction of the term of appointment (or a leave) be considered?

-• Is the course or subject offered at units at the University?
+• Is the course or subject offered by units in the University?

-• Does it diffuse the uniqueness and quality of the U's offerings?
+• Does it diffuse the uniqueness and quality of the University's offerings?

-• Might students at other institution enroll in University academic programs or take University coursework?
+• Might students at other institutions enroll in University academic programs or take University coursework?

 • Does this compete with contract opportunities for the University?